Entity Framework Tutorials using C#

 Before .NET Framework 3.5, as a developer, we often used to write ADO.NET Code to perform CRUD operations with the underlying database.
 For this, we need to create a Connection Object with the database, then Open the Connection, Create the Command Object, and execute the Command using Data Reader or Data Adapter.
 And then, we create DataSet or DataTables to store the data in memory to perform different types of Operations on the Data as per the business requirements.
 Actually, this is a Time-Consuming and Error-Prone Process.
 Microsoft has provided a framework called “Entity Framework” to automate all these database-related activities for our application, and for this to work, we need to provide the necessary details to the Entity Framework.

 What is Entity Framework?

-In this article series, I am going to discuss all the features of the entity framework 6.x and EF Core with real-time examples.
+In this Entity Framework Tutorials Course, we are going to discuss all the features of Entity Framework 6.X and EF Core with real-time examples.
 We will discuss

 - Database First Approach

 This Entity Framework Course is designed for Students, Beginners, Intermediate Developers, and Professionals Developers who want to learn Entity Frameworks step by step from the basics to the advanced concepts.
 This tutorial provides a hands-on approach to the subject with step-by-step program examples that will assist you in learning and putting the acquired knowledge into practice.

 Prerequisites to Learn Entity Framework:

 In order to take full advantage of this Entity Framework Course, you should have the basic knowledge of C# as well as any database such as SQL Server, Oracle, or MySQL to gain more knowledge of these tutorials.
 Having .NET Framework, Visual Studio, and SQL Server installed on your computer is good.